harvard-canvas-branding/canvas-branding-gsd/README.md

 # canvas-branding-gsd
-Static assets for branding the FAS Canvas sub-account
+Static assets for branding the GSD Canvas sub-account